 List only major outcome goals and measurable objectives for each year of the project.
 Do not include process objectives; these should be described in the project plan only.
-Include the proposed metric within both the stated objective and the measure (eg, Measure: 2,000 individuals, ages 9-12, will initiate HPV vaccination during the grant period).
+Include the proposed metric within both the stated Objective and the Measure sections (eg, Measure: 2,000 individuals, ages 9-12, will initiate HPV vaccination during the grant period).
+Applications may be returned for revision if the proposed metric is not included within the Measure section.
 Refer to the Instructions for Applicants document for details.